 $ sudo INSTALL_DIR/bin/artemis create mybroker --port-offset 100 --user admin --password pass --role amq --allow-anonymous true

 AMQ Broker 7 and AMQ 6 are installed on separate machines

 artemis createcommand to create the new broker instance.

 This example creates a new broker instance and prompts you for any required values:

 $ sudo INSTALL_DIR/bin/artemis create mybroker Creating ActiveMQ Artemis instance at: /var/lib/amq7/mybroker --user: is mandatory with this configuration: Please provide the default username: user --password: is mandatory with this configuration: Please provide the default password: password --role: is mandatory with this configuration: Please provide the default role: amq --allow-anonymous

-For full details on creating broker instances, see Create a Broker Instance in Using AMQ Broker.
+For full details on creating broker instances, see Creating a broker instance in Getting Started with AMQ Broker.